Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Codes and `fundamental groups' of nodal quartic surfaces

-The two cases are distinguished by the fact that in the second case the column sums and the rows sums are both $(3,1,1,1)$, while in the first case the column sums are $(2,2,2,0)$.
+The case where the column sums are of type $(3,1,1,1)$ is equivalent to the case of the function $G$, so we are left with the case where also the column sums are of type $(2,2,2,0)$.

-In the case where there is one row with all entries equal to $0$, we may assume that it is the last row, and then either there is a column which has all entries equal to $0$, say the last column, or this does not happen.

-In the first situation also the column sums are $(2,2,2,0)$, and the minor obtain deleting last row and column is the identity matrix added to the matrix will all entries equal to 1.

-In the second situation the column sums are $(3,1,1,1)$, so by exchanging rows and columns we reduce to a previous case.